Edward36512/First-python-code/README.md

 # First-python-code
-I'm new to the coding world, and this is my first take of python i wish my self all hte best
+I'm new to the coding world, and this is my first take of python i wish my self all the best